General Camp Questions:

 Are meals or snack provided?

-Snacks are provided for a snack time break, but the students must bring their own lunch.
+Snacks (fruit, cheese, crackers, chips, etc.) are provided for a snack time break, but the students must bring their own lunch and preferred drink.

 What is your policy on allergies or special dietary needs?

-We do not have a strict policy, but we ask parents and students to be conscientious of common allergies, like nut allergies.
+We do not have a strict policy, but we ask andults and students to be conscientious of common allergies, like nut allergies.
+Any medical conditions that may cause distress should be listed in the registration.

 Who supervises the children during non-lesson times?

-Our core staff, Mrs. Young-Bridges, Mrs. Hill, Mr. Serban, Dr. Jensen, and parent volunteers will oversee the supervision of the children during non-lessons times.
+Our core staff, Mrs. Young-Bridges, Mrs. Hill, Mr. Serban, Dr. Jensen, teacher and parent volunteers will oversee the supervision of the children during non-lessons times.
+Teen helpers will be on hand to escort and assist, but not supervise.

 What happens in case of an emergency?